apache/openwhisk/docs/reference.md

 | minuteRate | a user cannot fire more than this many triggers per minute | per user | number | 60 |
 | hourRate | a user cannot fire more than this many triggers per hour | per user | number | 720 |

-### Triggers per minute/hour (Fixed: 60/720)
+### Triggers per minute (Fixed: 60)
-* The rate limit N is set to 60/720 and limits the number of triggers that may be fired in one minute/hour windows.
+* The rate limit N is set to 60 and limits the number of triggers that may be fired in one minute windows.
 * A user cannot change this limit when creating the trigger.
 * A CLI or API call that exceeds this limit receives an error code corresponding to HTTP status code `429: TOO MANY REQUESTS`.